 Equally, apply the same principle to yourself.
 You can do it, whatever “it” might be.
 If you’re stuck, take a few steps back and look at it from a new angle.
 You’ll find your learning groove when you take some pressure off yourself.

 What do you think?
 What learning styles do you have in your family and what is your preferred method of learning something new?
-Get in touch!
-Comment below or drop us an email.
+Feel free to comment below.

 *VAK is one system of defining learning styles but there are many alternatives.
 A general rule of thumb is that visual learners like to read or write; auditory learners like to be told or ask/ talk things through; and kinaesthetic learners like to do or figure it out by trial and error.
 Of course there is plenty of overlap and I believe that we can all study through many methods, even where we have a clearly defined preference, but that information is most likely to be absorbed in a select few ways.